QuantEcon/lecture-python-intro/lectures/time_series_with_matrices.md

 Let’s put Python to work on an example that captures the flavor of Samuelson’s multiplier-accelerator model.

-We'll set parameters equal to the same values we used in [this QuantEcon lecture](https://python.quantecon.org/samuelson.html).
+We'll set parameters equal to the same values we used in {doc}`intermediate:samuelson`.

 ```{code-cell} ipython3
 T = 80